togarashimayo/togarashimayo.github.io/content/recipes/tire-donut.md

 3. Drizzle some stripes on the glazed donut.
 4. Let the donut set for at least 20 minutes.

-##
+## Notes
+* I used a mix of avocado oil and leftover canola oil to fry the donuts.
 * I've found that dehydrated strawberries are the cheapest from an Asian grocery store.
-* If you don't have a food thermometer, you can also use a wooden chopstick to check temperature.
+* If you don't have a food thermometer, you can also use a wooden chopstick to check the fryer oil's temperature.
 Dip the tip in the oil to check whether it slowly bubbles (the oil is hot enough if so).
-* I used a biscuit cutter to cut the rounds and an icing coupler to cut the rounds.
+* I used a 3" biscuit cutter to cut the rounds and an icing coupler to cut the holes.
 This might be easier if you have a donut cutter.
-* For the rounds, add 5-6 donuts at a time and cook each side for 30 seconds.
+* For the holes, add 5-6 donut holes at a time and cook each side for 30 seconds.
-* I like to place plastic wrap underneath the racks for easy cleanup.
+* I like to place plastic wrap underneath the wire racks for easy cleanup (just gather the plastic wrap after making the donuts and throw into the trash).